robertluwang/hands-on-ai/gemini-api-demo/gemini-langchain-chroma-demo.md

 ### Create a retriever using Chroma

-create a retriever that can retrieve website data embeddings from the newly created Chroma vector store.
-This retriever can be later used to pass embeddings that provide more context to the LLM for answering user's queries.
+create a retriever that can retrieve website data embeddings from the newly created Chroma vector store, it later used to pass embeddings that provide more context to the LLM for answering user's queries.

 ```python